infinum/eightshift-forms/README.md

 Eightshift forms documentation is located [here](docs/README.md).

 Eightshift forms plugin is created on the [Eightshift development kit](https://eightshift.com).

+## 🧪 Testing

+All Selenium tests are located in the `tests/selenium` folder.
+To run them you must provide the `SELENIUM_URL` environment variable with the URL of the test environment and correct url structure.

+URL structure is:
+* `<test-environment>/tests/basic`
+* `<test-environment>/tests/validation`
+* etc.

+How to setup test environment:
+1. Create a new WordPress installation.
+2. Install the Eightshift Forms plugin.
+3. Activate `Calculator` form type.
+4. Create a new forms for each test from the `tests/selenium/dataset` folder.
+5. Create new pages with the correct url structure.
+6. Run `SELENIUM_URL=https://<test-environment>/ bun run test:selenium` to run the tests.

+In order for the tests to work, forms must be public and accessible by the test environment.

 ## 🛟 Getting help